 The other important thing is to give the main character a moral need as well as a psychological need (above).
 A character with a moral need is always hurting others in some way.

 Cheever isn’t shy of allegorical naming conventions and it’s possible that the name ‘Baxter’ (meaning ‘baker’) is related to the way in which Baxter ‘cooks up a plan’ to snag himself a lonely, beautiful woman to sleep with for the summer.
-Also, ‘baxter’ originally referred only to a ‘female baker’, and in this story, the psychological weaknesses of Baxter and Clarissa indeed line up, making each the flipside to the other, and therefore suited, in a strange sort of way.
+Also, ‘baxter’ originally referred only to a ‘female baker’, and in this story, the psychological shortcomings of Baxter and Clarissa indeed line up, making each the flipside to the other, and therefore suited, in a strange sort of way.

-My interpretation of Clarissa is informed by my feminism.
-I believe Clarissa is not given a voice in this story — something Cheever does deliberately, in my opinion — underscored most clearly in the scene where she pours Baxter tea and utters only four words the entire time, regarding his tea.
+My interpretation of Clarissa is informed by feminism.
+I believe Clarissa is not given a voice in this story — something Cheever does deliberately, at best guess — underscored most clearly in the scene where she pours Baxter tea and utters only four words the entire time, regarding his tea.
 The fact that she is pouring tea for a male guest she doesn’t even want is another way to underscore her subservient position inside an ostensibly privileged one of upper class idleness.
 Clarissa is in fact stuck inside a gilded cage, not necessarily because her marriage is unsatisfactory (reader expectations are subverted when we learn that she has written to her husband of Baxter’s kiss) but because her beauty is preventing her from interacting authentically with other people.